 LISTSERV is the name of the first electronic mailing list software that permitted the automatic redistribution of a single message to every member of a list.
 The original concept was developed by Eric Thomas in 1986 while a student in Paris.
 Previously, a group required the efforts of a list manager to manually distribute each message, supervise enrollment of list members, and provide archival storage.
 As discussion lists grew in popularity, this method became a slower process as lists continued to grow in number and volume.
 Thomas's creation permitted the automatic receiving and sending of messages, processing of list commands by members, creation of mailing templates, enrollment of list members, direct interaction by a list moderator, as well as routine system maintenance.
 He later founded L-Soft as a commercial product in 1994 to market a hybrid of the original application.
 Other list management tools eventually appeared: ListManager (1997), Sympa (1997), Mailman (1998), Yahoo Groups (formerly eGroups, 2000), Google Groups (2001), and the more expansive Google Business Groups.

 In November of 1995, Mike Willoughby inaugurated the first Church of the Brethren listserv discussion group on the computer system of the Marshall-Qualtec corporation.
 While living in Florida, and without significant interaction with other Brethren, he decided to take advantage of listserv technology in order to better communicate with others of his faith, and also create a forum where other members of the Church of the Brethren may get to know each other.
 COB-L was for general discussion and COB-YYA for Youth & Young Adults.
 The COB-YYA group eventually whithered on the vine as denominational offices provided their own forums for Brethren youth.
 In the summer of 1996, Willoughby decided to move his family to Minnesota, and predictably also needed to move the listserv software to another computer network.
 Arrangements were made with Bridgewater College and the switch between networks took place at the beginning of December 1997.
 As time passed, technology improved and Google (public in 2004) offered Google Groups, a discussion forum with more extensive features than the Bridgewater software.
-Willoughby moved the list again at the beginning of 2009, but the Bridgewater listserv was not terminated.
-It continued to function until July 2012.
+Willoughby moved the list again at the beginning of 2009.
+However, the Bridgewater listserv was not terminated.
 Thus for a time, there were two COB-L group's: Google and Bridgewater.
+Due to policy considerations of non-college related interests, Bridgewater discontinued their COB-L group in July 2012.

 FELLOWSHIP OF BRETHREN GENEALOGISTS